emmett-framework/emmett/docs/orm/relations.md

         print("  %s" % post.name)
 ```

-but this will make weppy to perform a select operation to your database every time you call `user.posts()`, causing the problem called "N+1 queries".
+but this will make Emmett to perform a select operation to your database every time you call `user.posts()`, causing the problem called "N+1 queries".

 #### The join method

-To avoid the problem we just exposed, weppy provides a `join` method over the sets.
+To avoid the problem we just exposed, Emmett provides a `join` method over the sets.
 In fact, if you rewrite the example above like this:

 ```python
 users = User.all().join('posts').select()